 College graduation and meaningful career pathways for students are essential for progress, equality, and the future competitiveness of our country.
 Yet today, only one-third of first-generation college students and students with financial need graduate from college.
 For many reasons beyond their control, these students begin but then leave college, delaying their dreams of pursuing a family-sustaining career.
 To change this, students must have the guidance and connection they need to thrive, and colleges must be ready to welcome students and ensure they have everything they need to graduate.

 Over the past ten years, strategic interventions and the emergence of new programs providing holistic support and a sense of community have dramatically increased graduation rates – and our country needs more of them.
 For funders, the opportunity to increase college graduation rates exists in creating a comprehensive funding strategy that extends beyond support for college preparation, access, and scholarships to include student support services and career planning.

-Crimsonbridge invests in innovative, student-centered practices, programs, and research that support college students as they pursue Associate’s or Bachelor’s degrees and prepare for meaningful careers.
-We know that academic success, wellness, and community connections are the deep roots of a positive college experience, and we have seen the impact that critical services like advising, mental health support, career development, and student and family engagement have on student success.
-This holistic approach to college success drives our work with community partners that support students across the country.
-We believe higher education and nonprofit organizations have a unique opportunity to center students, build momentum, and strengthen infrastructure as students overcome barriers and contribute their many talents to achieve their dreams.
+Crimsonbridge invests in informed, innovative, student-centered practices, programs, and research that support college students as they pursue associate or bachelor’s degrees and prepare for meaningful careers.
+Academic success, wellness, and community connections are the foundation of a positive college experience.
+The positive impact that critical services like advising, mental health support, career development, and student and family engagement have on student success is irrefutable.
+With strategic and increased investments in these strategies, higher education and nonprofit organizations have a unique opportunity to center students, build momentum, and strengthen infrastructure as students overcome barriers and contribute their many talents to achieve their dreams.

 Since 2018, Crimsonbridge has engaged and supported nonprofits that provide direct support, case management, and programming for local community college and university students.
 Local nonprofits have a long history of working with regional institutions of higher education to support students through college milestones, improve services, and build strong partnerships with the broader community.